What are U-Values and why are they important?

 The table shows the U-values of the various materials used in a building.
 Of all these materials, glass is the poorest insulator.
 You can see that more heat is lost through windows than the same area of wall.
-See how Low-E-Plus reduced u-values by As much as 80%
+See how Low-E-Plus2 reduced u-values by as much as 80%

 |Cavity Wall||Without Insulation||1.6|

 |Cavity Wall (block/polys/block)||0.58|

 |Cavity Wall (timber frame with above)||0.46|